2i2c-org/team-compass/projects/managed-hubs/incidents.md

 ### Internal communication

 - The Slack channel [{guilabel}`#support-freshdesk`](https://2i2c.slack.com/archives/C028WU9PFBN) contains real-time communication about support issues.
-Use this to signal-boost support requests related to {term}`Incident`s.
+Use this to signal-boost support requests related to {term}`Incidents`.
 - [Issues with the {guilabel}`incident` label](https://github.com/2i2c-org/infrastructure/issues?q=is%3Aopen+label%3A%22type%3A+Hub+Incident%22+sort%3Aupdated-desc) are where we track progress when [resolving incidents](support:incident-response).